Summary

 Method 2: Python-pptx Script Generation

-If you want pixel-perfect control, repeatable automation, or presentations driven by live data, the python-pptx method is your best friend.
-Instead of visually manipulating PowerPoint, you ask Claude to generate a Python script that creates the .pptx file programmatically.
+When pixel-perfect control, repeatable automation, or presentations driven by live data are required, the python-pptx method is the most appropriate option.
+Instead of manipulating PowerPoint visually, Claude is asked to generate a Python script that creates the .pptx file programmatically.

-- You can feed in data from CSV, Excel, databases, or APIs.
+- Data can be ingested from CSV, Excel, databases, or APIs.

-- You get absolute precision over positioning, sizing, and styling.
+- Absolute precision over positioning, sizing, and styling is preserved.

 Getting Started with python-pptx